getindata/kedro-kubeflow/docs/source/02_installation/02_configuration.md

   # Flag indicating if the run-once should wait for the pipeline to finish
   wait_for_completion: False

+  # How long to keep underlying Argo workflow (together with pods and data
+  # volume after pipeline finishes) [in seconds].
+Default: 1 week
+  ttl: 604800

   # Optional volume specification
   volume: